 Few Moroccan Arabs in this region are Christian.
 Pray they will be faithful to the Scriptures and eager to share their faith.

-* Scripture Prayers for the Moroccan, Arabic-speaking in Egypt.
+* Scripture Prayers for the Arab, Moroccan in Egypt.

 |Profile Source: Global Prayer Digest|